 ProLon – the Fasting Mimicking Diet!
 Get the benefits of fasting while still enjoying food.
 Read on for our review and an exclusive discount code below!

 Ready to buy a ProLon kit and don’t need to see the review?
-Use the coupon code TRIALANDEATER at ProlonFast.com for 15% off your single-order kit!
-(Pro tip: this code works on top of any sales!)
+Use the coupon code TRIALANDEATER at ProlonFast.com for 20% off your single-order kit!
+(Pro tip: this code works on top of any sales, just not on subscriptions!)

 Table of contents